-The Savannah Nickel Project, the Copernicus Nickel Project and the Lanfranchi Nickel Project all mine nickel ore.
-As mentioned in Note 1(b), the Lanfranchi Nickel Project was placed onto care and maintenance in November 2015 and the Savannah Nickel Project was placed onto care and maintenance in May 2016.
+The Savannah Nickel Project and the Lanfranchi Nickel Project, when in production, all mine nickel ore.
+The Lanfranchi Nickel Project was placed onto care and maintenance in November 2015 and the Savannah Nickel Project was placed onto care and maintenance in May 2016.
+Both mines remained in care and maintenance during the period other than the Lanfranchi camp being leased out.
+At 30 June 2018, the Lanfranchi Nickel Project was reclassified as asset held for sale and is excluded from this segment.